No Players Online

-No Players Online is a short horror game released on Itch.io, a website for distributing indie games.
+No Players Online is a short horror game released on Itch.io, a website for indie games, and Steam.
 It was created by Belgian university students Adam Pype and Ward D'Heer and sound designer Viktor Kraus as part of the Haunted PS1 Jam in November 2019.
 Initially intended to be a twenty-minute horror game, the developers continued to expand the game into an alternate reality game (ARG) involving cryptic messages and secret passcodes.
 Players quickly solved the ARG on a dedicated Discord server.

 No Players Online received positive reviews from critics, who praised the atmosphere, horror, and PS1-reminiscent graphics.
 Outlets such as Bloody Disgusting and The Verge praised the short length of the game and the nostalgia it evoked.

 Plot

 A VHS tape titled "Capture the Flag Project" appears on the player's desktop.
 Clicking on the tape brings up a menu screen similar to an MS-DOS, and a selection of empty multiplayer servers.
 Each server is a capture-the-flag game of a first-person shooter (FPS) with PS1-style graphics.
 After capturing the first flag, a record player begins to play, and an aggressive, shadowy figure begins to appear throughout the map.

 Before the player can capture the final flag, John, the developer of the game, appears in chat, revealing that the game is an attempt to resurrect his dead wife, the shadowy figure who is stuck in a state of limbo, and that he has been working on the game for eleven years.
 He pleads with the player not to finish the game, as it would shut down the servers and destroy his work.
 The player can either leave the game or finish it, after which they will be kicked out.
 The main game takes around fifteen to twenty minutes to complete.